 Dr. Rahban doesn’t allow people to bring social media images into his practice.
-He says he focuses on helping people look like the best versions of themselves, instead of like an unrealistic photo.
+He says he focuses on helping people look like the best versions of themselves, instead of an unrealistic photo.

-Unrealistic social media photos can lead to low self esteem and poor body image.
-As a parent, it’s important to help your students be happy and love who they are.
-If your student has expressed an unhealthy sense of body image or has asked to change their nose, chest, or some other area, know that it’s okay to talk with them about these issues.
+It’s important for parents to help their students be happy and love who they are.
+If your student expresses an unhealthy sense of body image or has asked to change their nose, chest, or some other area – know that it’s okay to talk with them about these issues.

 There’s a fine line, Dr. Rahban says, between having a healthy sense of self and wanting to make an adjustment versus having low self esteem and wanting to look like someone else.